Agenda

 Who do you really need to keep?
 How organisations are retaining their smartest talent

-If you’re going out of your way to retain your best staff, you’re not all.
+If you’re going out of your way to retain your best staff, you’re not alone.
 Think about your employees who are digitally savvy, growth-oriented, and critical to future capability building.
 Losing this quality talent is often termed as a ‘regrettable loss’ and creates disproportionate business risk owing to their critical role.

 Progressive people leaders are adopting tiered retention strategies, comprising purposeful development, and differentiated rewards to protect their most business-critical talent – and that’s what we will dive into for this session.